 Available exclusively from our online store -- our newest experiment!
 Aged the usual two to six months in our cellar, these cheeses have then been "finished" by cold-smoking them with a mix of hickory and applewood chips.
 The result is a subtle smoky flavor which compliments the cheese without overwhelming it.
 The smoking process also gives a lovely velvety texture to the finished cheese.

-Our smoke-finished Appalachian comes in a seven-ounce wedge; our Mini Grayson is smoke-finished as a whole wheel, usually weighing in between ten and twelve ounces.
+Our smoke-finished Appalachian comes in a seven-ounce wedge.
+Smoke-Finished Grayson is offered as a quarter-wheel of around three-quarters of a pound, and our Mini Grayson is smoke-finished as a whole wheel, usually weighing in between ten and twelve ounces.

 A small format version of our bestselling cheese, Minis are washed for two months in our cellars with Hardywood’s Singel ale.
 These petit beauties have Grayson’s classic washed rind earthiness, complimented by the smooth, yeasty beer flavor, with subtle notes of cream and a rich fruity finish.
 The texture is spreadably silky and melting right up to the reddish-yellow rind.
 Each Mini is between two-thirds and three-quarters of a pound.